 - Black coffee sucks.
 So does cauliflower rice.

-That said, the rules can definitely be very imposing and I have genuine concern about anyone with any sort of eating disorder trying to follow the Whole 30.
+That said, the rules can definitely be very imposing and I have a genuine concern for anyone with any sort of eating disorder trying to follow the Whole 30.
 I believe that it can definitely contribute to disordered beliefs and thinking surrounding food.
-My suggestion: if you don’t have any inkling or history of eating disorders, give it a shot – it’s only 30 days, afterall!
+My suggestion: if you don’t have any inkling or history of eating disorders, give it a shot – it’s only 30 days, after all!